 Learn the Safe, Easy Way to Thaw Shrimp — and How to Size Them Up

-Frozen Wild American Shrimp are conveniently always available in your freezer after you’ve bought them, but do you know the proper way to thaw them before using them in your favorite dishes?
+Frozen wild-caught American shrimp are conveniently always available in your freezer after you’ve bought them, but do you know the proper way to thaw them before using them in your favorite dishes?
 There are numerous factors to consider, but once you’ve got the process down-pat, it’s quick and easy to thaw shrimp for all of your future meals!

-Remember, don’t leave frozen shrimp out on the counter to thaw.
+First things first, don’t leave frozen shrimp out on the counter to thaw.
 Like all other perishable foods, raw shrimp left at room temperature or in warm water can become a breeding ground for bacteria.
-One of the many benefits of Wild American Shrimp is that domestic, wild-caught shrimp are your healthier choice, and you want to do everything you can to keep them that way.
+One of the many benefits of domestic, wild-caught shrimp is that they are the healthier choice, so you want to do everything you can to keep them that way.

 Instead, run a trickle of cold water over the frozen shrimp; the shrimp should be ready to cook in 15 to 30 minutes, depending on size and how they were frozen.
 Make sure the excess water goes down the drain as the shrimp thaw.